colbyprior/speedies/docs/7. Warbands/Inquisitors.md

 ## Special Rules
 ### Incite the Mob
 At the start of each game make a Morale Check once per hero.
 For each success, a Peasant temporarily joins your warband for this game only.
-This unit wields farm tools or anything else that was on-hand when it was roused.
-Its improvised weapons are reflected in its stats.
 ## Heroes
 | Units | Mov | Mel | Rng | Def | Agi | Mrl | Atk | Wound | Inj | Prc | Skills | Cost | Cap | Skill Ups |
 | ----- | --- | --- | --- | --- | --- | --- | --- | ----- | --- | --- | ------ | ---- | --- | --------- |